ay701/Python_API/README.md

 # Python_API
 Python API using Flask and MongoDB

-Designed for Woven technology as Web Traffic API
+Designed for Wv tech as Web Traffic API
 ================================================

 There are 6 collections in the database: